Tommy Tubridy

-Tommy Tubridy is a former Gaelic footballer.
-He played senior football for Clare, over a twelve-year period that lasted until 1990.
+Tommy Tubridy is a former Gaelic footballer who played senior football for Clare over a twelve-year period that lasted until 1990.

 Tubridy played in the "Milltown Massacre", a game against Kerry in which Clare let in nine goals that contributed to a 32-point loss.

 His son David also played for Clare, making his debut in 2007.

 He and David are involved in the restaurant trade.
 They run Tubridy's Bar & Restaurant in Doonbeg.
 Visitors have included Ken Griffey Jr., Dan Marino, Ger Loughnane's 1990s All-Ireland Senior Hurling Championship winners and Jim Gavin's 2010s All-Ireland SFC winners.

 Around September/October 2020, Tubridy tested positive for COVID-19.
 He had been away with his wife Bridget and became symptomatic after their return, then tested positive, with his wife and son David later joining him as COVID-19 positive.
 His symptoms included headaches and a cough.